 The compiler's scheduling phase always attempts to deduce when two rules are mutually exclusive, i.e., prove that their conditions cannot simultaneously be true.
 However, the compiler may be unable to prove this, either because the scheduler effort limit is exceeded or because the mutual exclusion depends on information the scheduler does not know.
 The attribute mutually\exclusive allows the designer to assert to the scheduler that two rule conditions are mutually exclusive.
-The mutually\exclusive attribute may occur in the same syntactic positions as the descending\urgency attribute, and takes a similar argument, a string containing a comma-separated list of rule names.
+The attribute mutually\exclusive may occur in the same syntactic positions as the attribute descending\urgency, and takes a similar argument, a string containing a comma-separated list of rule names.
 Example: